ktibrahim/springboot-react-dockerized-app-tutorial/README.md

 ```
 git clone
 ```
+## Frontend
+Frontend is built in React and integrated in the spring boot project in frontend folder.
+The spring boot application is configured to build and package React with Spring Boot through maven.
+You do not need to do anything extra to build frontend separately, maven will take care of it via frontend-maven-plugin.
+* After building the application (instructions provided in #Testing and building the project step), you can access frontend from browser "localhost:5000".
+* Both frontend and backed are using same port i.e 5000, the difference is in path, for backend "/api" is appended in the path where as frontend does not has it.
+* Everything will work just fine if you start at the root, since React will handle routing.
+To make sure you are able to reload the React application in the browser, a filter in ReactRequestForwardFilter class intercepts the requests and conditionally forwards to the React app.

 ## Backend
 The backend is implemented as a spring boot application in Java 17.
-It uses MongoDB as a local database with no username and password and is run on port 27017.
+It uses MongoDB as a local database with no enabled access control and is run on port 27017.
 The application exposes 3 REST APIs for storing and retrieving information regarding ontologies.
 The application is containerised through docker, instructions to build and run the docker image for the project is provided below in the next steps.
 Once the docker container for the backend application is running, the API can be accessed at 5000 port.
-E.g **http://localhost:5000/api/ontology/efo**
+E.g **http://localhost:5000/api/ontologies/efo**

 ### Backend APIs
 * Get Ontologies list: this is a GET method with a path **/api/ontologies**
-* Get Ontology by Id: this is a GET method with a path **/api/ontology/{ontologyId}** where "{ontologyId}" is the ontology Id
+* Get Ontology by Id: this is a GET method with a path **/api/ontologies/{ontologyId}** where "{ontologyId}" is the ontology Id
-* Post Ontology: This is POST method with a path **/api/ontology/**.
+* Post Ontology: This is POST method with a path **/api/ontologies**.
 It accepts the data in json format.
 OntologyId, title and description fields are mandatory.
 Sample json provided for your reference.
   * ontologyId - String
   * title - String
   * description - String